 Gilding the Txakoli

-An early morning Malaga departure whisked us to a part of Spain that I had never yet visited.
+An early morning Malaga departure whisked us to a part of Spain I had never yet visited.
 The beautiful lush, mountainous Basque Country is so different to the southerly Andalucia that it was hard to believe I was in the same country.
-However, the love, passion and care I found everywhere, in making sure you have the best possible food and wine of the area, assured me that I was.
+However, the love, passion and care I found everywhere, in making sure you have the best possible food and wine in the area, assured me that I was.

 I became over-excited knowing I was about to have a gourmet first and dragged poor Chelsea into the first bar we came to in Calle Agosto.